waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_4.md

 Is the test passing?

 We need to tell the user why their sign-up attempt failed!
-Fortunately, DataMapper models have an `errors` method, which returns a hash of all the failures.
-There are lots of clever things we can do with the UI to tell the user what went wrong.
-For now though, we'll do the simplest thing, which is to list all of the errors.

-Inserting additional useful messages into our pages is a common requirement and there is a common pattern we can use to do this.
+Fortunately, inserting additional useful messages into our pages is a common requirement and there is a common pattern we can use to do this.
 Let's display a **flash message** at the top of the page which notifies the user of the error(s).

 * :white_check_mark: Add and require the gem [sinatra-flash](https://github.com/SFEley/sinatra-flash). *Important!* We are using the 'Sinatra::Base' style so you must follow the instructions on github (see link) under 'Setting Up' to configure sinatra-flash.
 Now add the flash line to `app.rb`: